samaradel/www_threefold/www.gig.tech/content/home/b_block_intro_home.md

 > **Stateless Computing:** Software to run applications as close as possible to its end-users, also called edge computing or edge cloud.

-> > **Artificial Intelligence:** Intellgent agents taking care of your total IT infrastructure making it autoscaling and self-healing.
+> > **Artificial Intelligence:** Intelligent agents taking care of your total IT infrastructure making it autoscaling and self-healing.

 > > > **Blockchain Technologies:** Distributed systems to generate a neutral and secure Internet using tokens and smart contracts.